QR3.4 Processing Spreads

-We know how a physical wave spreads but how does a processing wave spread on a network?
-According to quantum theory, quantum waves spread at the speed of light after they start but that theory doesn’t say what is spreading or why it does so.
-If a quantum wave is a processing wave, it will spread at one node per cycle which as concluded earlier, is the speed of light.
-How then can a network “spread processing”?
-The computing method now proposed is called instantiation, a method that essentially allows a server process to run independently at many locations.
-Note that while the quantum no-cloning theorem (Wootters & Zurek, 1982) says that we can’t copy quantum states, the quantum system that made them in the first place can easily do so.
-In this sense, nature may be the ultimate copy machine.
+We know how physical waves spread but how do quantum waves spread on a network?
+Quantum theory says they spread at the speed of light, but doesn’t say what spreads or why it does so.
+We expect processing waves to spread at one network point per cycle, which is the speed of light, but how can processing spread?
+The method now proposed is instantiation, which in computing, is how a server can delegate a process to run independently at many locations.
+The quantum no-cloning theorem (Wootters & Zurek, 1982) doesn’t let us copy quantum states, but the quantum system that made them duplicates not states, but the process generating them.

 3.4.2 Instantiation.